 The Board of Examiners may determine its decisions by formal vote.
 Where a vote is taken the decision shall go with the overall majority.
 The Chair shall have the casting vote.

-The individual meetings of the Boards of Examiners shall be scheduled at the beginning of the academic year by Learning and Teaching Service, in consultation with the Chair of the Board of Examiners and City College Norwich.
-The dates of Boards of Examiners shall be published to students.
+The individual meetings of the Boards of Examiners shall be scheduled at the beginning of the academic year by the Learning and Teaching Service in consultation with the Chairs of the Board of Examiners.